djeni98/passarama_tools/README.md

 if it will be ignored or not.
 We can specify a parameter to tell how many links will be reviewed.
 Then the files will be updated with unreviewed links (if there is any one left) and ignored links.

+## MsgGenerator
+> notification/msg_generator.py

+From a template, this tool generates a message text explaining how Passarama works and the results obtained to a specific fansub.